 Prerequisiti

-Basic knowledge of linear algebra, probability theory and statistics.
+Basic knowledge of linear algebra, differential calculus, probability theory and statistics.
 Basic programming skills (Matlab).

 Metodi didattici